mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 Also, managers are not technology-based leaders, and therefore they can't possibly fanthom on converting the company into As.
 Once the manager hierarchy is in, it will fight tooths-and-nails when you try to remove them.
-They will cement themselves into position, disabling any chance of turning the company into A.
+They will cement themselves into position, disabling any chance of turning the company into A. They will instead pollute the company with stupid slimy team buildings and other shitty corporate practices.

 Now, in order to track the performance of Bs and Cs, some bullshit performance-tracking methodology is typically used, forcing Bs and Cs to further waste time filing in forms, erecting goals, having follow-up meetings